Ian O'Boyle: New Zealand and Australia

 In March 2011, O'Boyle played for the Manawatu Jets of the New Zealand NBL during their pre-season games.
 He had another pre-season stint with the Jets in 2012.

 O'Boyle moved to South Australia in 2013 to work at the University of South Australia.
 He subsequently joined the Norwood Flames of the Premier League.
 He played four seasons for the Flames, including winning a championship with them in 2015.

 Return to Ireland

 After returning to Ireland, O'Boyle joined Swords Thunder for the 2016–17 Irish Super League season.
 He appeared in two games at the start of the season.

 National team career

-In a game for Ireland against Luxembourg in 2009, he hit six consecutive first half three-pointers and ended the game with 23 points in a winning effort.
+O'Boyle played for the Irish national team at the FIBA EuroBasket 2007 Division B and FIBA EuroBasket 2009 Division B. In a game against Luxembourg in 2009, he hit six consecutive first half three-pointers and ended the game with 23 points in a winning effort.

 Personal

 O'Boyle's father, Conor O'Boyle, is a former Chief of Staff of the Irish Defence Forces.

 Off the court, O'Boyle is a Professor in sport management.